BBaysinger/bb-portfolio/deploy-lagoon/DEPLOYMENT.md

 ## Deployment Orchestrators

-The Lagoon (blue/green) orchestrator is the only supported path:
+Lagoon (blue/green) assets are preserved under `infra-lagoon/` and `deploy-lagoon/` as a paused prototype, but the single-instance path in `deploy/` remains the day-to-day supported deployment model.

+If/when Lagoon is resumed, this document will be updated to reflect the active promotion workflow.

 - `deploy/scripts/deployment-orchestrator.sh` (wrapper available at `deploy-lagoon/scripts/lagoon-orchestrator.sh`)
-  - Stages a candidate alongside the active instance and supports promotion.
-  - Quick runs:
-    - Containers-only: `npm run orchestrate:containers-only`
-    - Promote candidate: `npm run candidate-promote`
+  - Provisions/updates a single host and restarts Docker Compose profiles (prod/dev).
+  - For discovery/plan/fresh-create details, see `docs/deployment-orchestrator.md`.

 When debugging container startup or env issues, prefer a containers‑only run with `--refresh-env` so the EC2 host’s `.env.dev`/`.env.prod` files are regenerated before restarts.